-** Long-Term Quality Index – Two Million Used Cars Inspected From 1993 To Today **
+** Long-Term Quality Index – Three Million Used Cars Inspected From 1993 To Today **

 Dashboard Light is our attempt to offer free information about the long-term reliability of vehicles, forever.